PROF WILLIAM CHAN

 About Me

-Dr. William Chan (MBBS hons, PhD, FRACP, FCSANZ) is a consultant cardiologist, interventional cardiologist, and clinician scientist with public clinical appointments at The Royal Melbourne Hospital and Western Health, 2 of the largest health service providers in Victoria.
+Dr. William Chan (MBBS hons, PhD, FRACP, FCSANZ) is a senior consultant cardiologist, interventional & structural cardiologist, and clinician scientist with public clinical appointments at The Royal Melbourne Hospital and Western Health, 2 of the largest health service providers in Victoria.
 He previously held a consultant cardiologist appointment at Alfred Health (2014-2025).
 He holds an honorary Professorial academic appointment with the University of Melbourne, and with The Baker Heart and Diabetes Institute and previously with Monash University.
 He is the current Head of Cardiac Catheterization Laboratories at Western Health and lead the Interventional Services Program.

 Prof Chan is the co-founder of the Western Health Cardiogenic Shock Initiative in collaboration with Alfred Health.
 This treatment platform, is the first in the State of Victoria, and streamlines the care of very sick patients who present in cardiogenic shock due to severe heart attacks.
 Traditionally these patients have a very high mortality (about 1 in 2 die from their illness) and treatment options to date have been limited.
 With the availability of modern mechanical support devices (such as the Impella miniature heart pump), the patients' circulation and heart function can be supported for a few days, thereby, promoting native heart function recovery (resting the heart) while providing blood pressure and flow to vital organs such as the brain and kidneys.